yogeshpaliyal/yogeshpaliyal.com/src/content/quick-tips/rn-tip-lazy-viewmanagers.md

 ## 📜 Context
 The startup time is the core metric in any app, in react-native there is additional overhead of react VM initialisation that increases the startup time of the app.

-In React Native app startup time, some portion of VM initialisation time goes in creation of all View Managers
+In React Native app startup time, some portion of VM initialisation time goes in creation of all View Managers.

+## 🔨 Implementation
+### Modify Packages
+### enable lazy view managers

+## ⚠️Things to keep in mind
+1. We have to implement<> in all the packages that we are passing to our react-native.

+## 📒 Conclusions